ย ย

 Read More: 60+ Interesting Facts About Boone that You Should Know (History and More!)

-All of Boonerang’s events and music are held in Downtown Boone, which makes it easy to bounce around and see all the stages.
+All of the festival’s events are held in Downtown Boone, which makes it easy to bounce around and see all the stages.
 In case you’re wondering which venues will be hosting official Boonerang events, here’s a quick breakdown:

-- Street Stages (Friday and Saturday): The street stages on South Depot St (174 South Depot St.) and North Depot St (130 North Depot St.) are the largest of Boonerang’s stages.
+• ECRS Stage at South Depot (174 S Depot St, Boone, NC) and the Mast General Store Stage (130 N Depot St, Boone, NC): The street stages on South Depot St and North Depot St are the largest stages.
 South Depot stage is sponsored by ECRS and North Depot stage is sponsored by Mast General Store.

 Spin-offs and partner shows are also happening, and (spoiler alert) that’s another thing we love about Boonerang.